-- Anaphylaxis – epinephrine is used to address the allergic response caused by stings, medicines, contrast agents or any other known triggers.
+- Allergic reactions / Anaphylaxis – where epinephrine is used to tackle the allergic response caused by stings, medicines, contrast agents, or any other known triggers.

-- Local anesthesia – it is used to prolong the effects of local anesthetic drugs, such as bupivacaine and lidocaine.
-For example – it is used alongside local anesthetics as a vasoconstrictor, reducing absorption of the anesthetic to prolong its effects.
+- Local anesthesia – epinephrine is used to prolong the effects of local anesthetics – such as bupivacaine and lidocaine.
+Epinephrine acts as a vasoconstrictor, reducing the absorption of the anesthetic and prolonging its effects.

 Mechanism of action

-The panoply of “flight or fight” effects are mediated through epinephrine agonism at:
+The panoply of “flight or fight” effects are mediated via epinephrine agonism at:

-- Beta-2 receptors – bronchodilation; suppression of inflammatory mediator release
+- Beta-2 receptors – bronchodilation; suppression of the release of inflammatory mediators.

-- Alpha-1 receptors – vasoconstriction of blood vessels supplying skin, mucosa etc.
+- Alpha-1 receptors – vasoconstriction of blood vessels supplying skin and mucosa.

-- Alpha-2 receptors – inhibits insulin release; induces glucagon release from the pancreas
+- Alpha-2 receptors – inhibits insulin release; induces pancreatic glucagon release.

 - Panic attacks